Split Payments for Swiss marketplaces: How automatic payment splitting works

 6. Accounting and reconciliation

-7. Checklist: what to check before launch
+7. Checklist: What you should check before starting

 8. Split payments with Payrexx for Swiss marketplaces

-Payrexx offers an integrated marketplace payment solution that covers split payments, automated KYC onboarding for merchants and payouts to sub-merchants from a single source.
-The platform supports TWINT, PostFinance, credit cards, QR-bills and other Swiss payment methods.
-Via the Payrexx Platform API, marketplace operators can configure split rules, commissions and payout cycles individually – without having to hold customer funds themselves or apply for their own licence.
-As a regulated Swiss PSP, Payrexx handles the compliance obligations, so SMEs can focus on building their marketplace.
+Via the Payrexx Platform API, marketplace operators can configure split rules, commissions and payout cycles individually – without holding customer funds themselves or having to apply for an own licence.
+Payrexx, as a regulated Swiss PSP, takes care of compliance obligations, so that SMEs can focus on building their marketplace.

 TABLE OF CONTENTS